gamblevore/speedie/Documentation/ErrorsAdvanced.md

         stderr.LogFile = file.desktop.Child("demo.log")
         if msg.name != "hello"
-            // this problem is logged to the file demo.log at the line below... problem (msg, "Aren't you going to say hello?")
+            // this problem is logged to the file demo.log at the line below... error (msg, "Aren't you going to say hello?")
-            // even if the program crashes after this, it is already logged. if stderr.ok
+            // even if the program crashes after this, it is already logged.

-            printline "We are still OK!"
-        printline msg
+You'll see one error printed, but also you'll find a file `demo.log` containing this error logged nicely.